earlfogel/food/README.md

 Mix sugar, egg and oil.
 Add grated carrot, apple sauce and juice.
 Mix in dry ingredients and raisins.

-For muffins, bake at 400 F for 25 minutes.
+Bake at 400 F for 25 minutes.

 For cake, bake at 350 F for 50 minutes.